kwellis/math_optm/README.md

 $$\sum_{i=1}^{n} q_{p i} \leq Q_p^{tot}$$

-### Dependencies

-The only significant dependency in the code is numpy, which is used for its array and linear algebra support.

-## Getting Started
+### Getting Started

-The file to call is under the folder capstone, file assemply.
-The main function is optimize power fluid.
-Which requires a dictionary that defines the well coefficient properties and a total available power fluid called qp_tot.
-An example of what is required to define is shown below.
+The main function is optimize power fluid inside the assemply file in the capstone folder.
+The function takes in a dictionary that defines the well properties.
+A total available power fluid also needs to be defined, which is the water to be split amongst the wells.
+A code example is shown below.

 ```python
 from capstone.assembly import optimize_power_fluid